 How should turmeric be fed?

-If you do decide to feed turmeric to your horse, it might be benefical to feed it in conjunction with a high quality oil and black pepper to help the absorption of the herb into the system.
+If you do decide to feed turmeric to your horse, it might be beneficial to feed it in conjunction with one of the best oils for horses and black pepper to help the absorption of the herb into the system.

 “We always recommend to mix it with flax oil – which is rich in omega oils and good for the joints and coat,” says Becky.
 “The quantity really depends on size of horse.
 For a horse of about 500kg, we would suggest a heaped tablespoon of turmeric per day (approx. 25mg), mixed into a paste with 2 tablespoons (approx. 50ml) of oil.”